buildit/slink/README.md

                             +-------------+
                          (State/Medata/Stats)

 ```

 A scheduled CloudWatch Event triggers the Lambda function, which queries SmartRecruiters for candidates in certain
 states, converts them to "applicants", and then posts them to SAP, to either "introduce" them to SAP, or to "activate"
 them in SAP.
+Private/secret configuration data is obtained from Amazon's SSM Param Store.
+Minimal data about the
-Minimal data about the runs, introductions, and activations is stored in DynamoDB.
+runs, introductions, and activations is stored in DynamoDB.

 # Building and Deploying #